 - complete transparency of provenance of all news

-The challenge this project proposes is massive: scale of storage, scale of day-to-day processing, and the complexities of A.I.
-We are proud to work on it, and proud to be associated with forward-thinkers like SWNS.
+The challenge this project proposed was massive: scale of storage, scale of day-to-day processing, and the complexities of machine learning.

 The projects roots go back a fair few years - as the SWNS team grew and became the UK’s largest news syndicator, they realised that the industry was changing and moving towards the content-is-king model.